tmr232/Sark/README.rst

 General
 -------

-IDA Plugins & Scripting Library.
+IDA Plugins & IDAPython Scripting Library.

 The library is in early development, so APIs are expected to change.